Updated on 1/14/2023

 Signs & Symptoms of Bipolar Disorder in Men

-Men are much more likely to have a severe manic episode where they have extreme highs, a lot of unexplained energy, and feel little to no need for sleep.
+Men are much more likely to have a severe manic episode or feel manic symptoms where they have extreme highs, a lot of unexplained energy, and feel little to no need for sleep.
 This differs from women in that women much more commonly experience a depressive episode that is specific to bipolar disorder.
-The mania experienced by a man can last anywhere from multiple days to several months during any given episode.
+The mania or manic phase experienced by a man can last anywhere from multiple days to several months during any given episode.
 Manic episodes can lead to a complete loss of touch with reality.
 Men are also more likely to have severe aggression during a manic episode.

 Common bipolar symptoms in men regarding mania episodes: